mipear/KPArt/README.md

   - The gallery will provide the user with images of the artists' paintings to showcase the artists' work and gain support.
   - This section is valuable to the user as they will be able to browse the paintings clearly before potentially visiting and event of the artist or contacting the artist via the Contact page.
 This section is highly valuable to the artist as this showcases his work to potential customers and supporters.
   - On mobile screens, the gallery changes from being four columns to one column in order to ensure that the user can inspect and enjoy the images with ease.
 The purpose of the website is to showcase the artist's paintings, and therefore, it is of the upmost importance that the images are easy to see.
-  - Should and image not load, alternative text is included with each image to ensure the user knows the kind of paintings the artist creates.
+  - Should and image not load, alternative text is included with each image to ensure the user knows the kind of paintings the artist creates, ensuring accessibility.

 ![Gallery](docs/readmeimages/gallery.png)